kanongil/hls-segment-reader/README.md

 # HlsSegmentReader for node.js

-Read sequential segments from any [Apple HLS](http://tools.ietf.org/html/draft-pantos-http-live-streaming) source in an object-mode `Readable`.
+Read segments from any [Apple HLS](http://tools.ietf.org/html/draft-pantos-http-live-streaming) source in an object-mode `Readable`.

 ## Installation